What do you learn when training for your truck licence?

 - Safe following distance

 - Scanning intersections

 - Change in road conditions ie a corner or hill

 - Green lights are going to go red soon.

 - Ascending and Descending hills in a truck.

 You all remember the dreaded parallel park and three-point turn from your car licence test, don’t you?

 While you don’t need to do either of these manoeuvres in a truck there are a couple you will need to do.

-We will teach to how to start of in a truck on a and make sure it does not roll back.
+We will teach how to start off in a truck and make sure it does not roll back.
 You don’t want to crash into the car behind you.